Pureblueessentialsorg/pureblueessentials.com.au/content/shop/eolemo30/index.md

 ---
 Lemongrass essential oil is very effective in reducing soreness in tired muscles.

-As well as remedial benefits, it has a heady, exotic scent, relaxing ... to the central nervous system.
+As well as remedial benefits, it has a heady, exotic scent, relaxing to the central nervous system.

-Please contact us if you are wanting amount more than 30mls.
+Please contact us if you are wanting an amount more than 30mls.

 **Cautions:**